mefellows/respite/about.md

 ## Setup

-Some fun facts about the setup of this project include:
+Some fun facts about the setup of this project include this:

 * Built for [Jekyll](http://jekyllrb.com)
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)